GreenMountainPower/spring-cloud-netflix-microservices/README.md

 ```

 ## Setting up Eureka Client(s)
 All the clients are identified by the Eureka Server by the property `spring.application.name` in the `src/main/resources/bootstrap.yml` file.
 The modules `bus-service-client`, `train-service-client`, and `zuul-server` are set up as Eureka Clients.
-To be identifiable as a client, simply include the dependency:
+To be identifiable as a client, this dependency is included:
 ```bash
 		<dependency>
 			<groupId>org.springframework.cloud</groupId>